 And it seems that so far, this summer is no exception.
 Police forces across the UK have been actively targeting drink and drug drivers, with plenty of arrests under their belts already.
 Over the course of this June, Essex Police ran such a campaign, which ended with a massive 107 arrests ; a rate of more than 3 per day.
 A campaign carried out across Cleveland and Durham over the same period yielded similar results, netting 96 drivers over the limit, and another 15 who tested positive for illegal drugs.

 For many, it seems the warm weather and late nights are too much of a temptation to risk drink driving.
 However, not only does this put other people in danger, having a drink driving conviction can affect your job prospects and wreak havoc with your car insurance.
+In many cases, you could require a convicted driver insurance policy, as your regular policy could be terminated.

 Simply put, it just isn’t worth the risk.
 If you are planning on having a drink, the best thing to do is leave the car at home.
 And if you don’t think you can have just one, then definitely make sure you don’t get behind the wheel!